2022 Winter Olympics opening ceremony: Theme and concept

+As stated by Zhang Yimou, in an Olympic first, all of the segments along with the International Olympic Committee protocols, were merged into one integrated programme in the opening ceremony.

 Preparations

 The final stage in preparations for the event and performance stages at the Bird's Nest were completed in October.
 A full-scale dress rehearsal was held on 22 January 2022, with approximately 4000 participants featuring in it.

 Proceedings

 A 30-minute pre-show performance kicked off at 19:25, featuring square dancers aged from five to over 70 years old.
 Apart from the live performances, people from other Chinese cities joined the pre-show performances through video recording.
 The pre-show performance was performed primarily by residents of Beijing and Hebei Province, showcasing the passion of the Chinese people in welcoming the Olympic Winter Games.

 At 20:00, the words "过年好" (guònián hǎo, "Happy New Year") and "Happy Chinese New Year" appeared on the stage after the 30-minute long performances, symbolizing China's hospitality and celebrations of the traditional Chinese festival.

 Chinese paramount leader Xi Jinping, Chinese First Lady Peng Liyuan, IOC President Thomas Bach, international dignitaries and various Chinese government officials arrived at the stadium before the official start of the ceremony, receiving huge cheers and welcome from the crowds and the performers from the pre-show performances.